peterbozso/peterbozso.github.io/_posts/2019-03-18-key-vault-asp-net.markdown

 date:   2019-03-18 06:00:00 +0200
 ---

-*Note: This tutorial heavily depends on the configuration mechanisms provided by [configuration builders][config-builders] what are only available in .NET Framework 4.7.1 and later.
+*Note: This tutorial heavily depends on the configuration mechanism provided by [configuration builders][config-builders] what is only available in .NET Framework 4.7.1 and later.
 The tutorial also assumes that you already host your web application on Azure App Service.*

 Key Vault is a very handy Azure service which you can use to avoid storing credentials in your code and in your version control system, thus reducing the chance of those secrets being compromised.
-Instead of storing for example a connection string in your `Web.config` (in case of ASP.NET), you can store that credential in this cloud service which your app can authenticate against with Azure Active Directory, have role-based access control and use many more of it's great features.
+Instead of storing for example a connection string in your `Web.config` (in case of ASP.NET), you can store that credential in this cloud service which your app can authenticate against with Azure Active Directory, have role-based access control and use many more of its great features.
 Please refer to [the official documentation of Key Vault][key-vault-overview] for further information.

 It's quite trivial to integrate Azure Key Vault with an ASP.NET Core application running on Azure App Service, because there are tons of documentation and examples out there.
 On the other hand, doing the same with classic ASP.NET (targeting the full .NET Framework, not .NET Core), the resources are a bit sparser and scattered and thus it requires considerably more figuring out on the side of the developer.
 That's why I'd like to give here an easy to follow, step-by-step tutorial about doing the latter, while pointing out the potential pitfalls during the process.